 In April 2010, the FASB issued an accounting standards update to ASC Topic No. 718, Compensation - Stock Compensation.
 ASC No. 718 stipulates that a share-based payment award that contains a condition that is not a market, performance, or a service condition is required to be classified as a liability.
-This update clarifies that when an employee share-based payment award with an exercise price denominated in the currency of a market in which a substantial portion of the entity's securities trades differs from the functional currency of the employee, such award should not be considered to contain a condition that is not a market, performance, or service condition.
+This update clarifies that when an employee share-based payment award with an exercise price denominated in the currency of a market in which a substantial portion of the entity's securities trades differs from the functional currency of the employer entity or payroll currency of the employee, such award should not be considered to contain a condition that is not a market, performance, or service condition.
 Therefore, an entity would not classify such an award as a liability if it otherwise qualifies as equity.
 The amendments in this update will be effective for fiscal years beginning on or after December 15, 2010, which will be the Company's 2012 fiscal year.
 The amendments in this update should be applied by recording a cumulative-effect adjustment to the opening balance of retained earnings.
-The cumulative-effect adjustment should be arguerately.
+The cumulative-effect adjustment should be calculated for all awards outstanding as of the beginning of the fiscal year in which the amendments are initially applied and should be presented separately.
 Early adoption is permitted; however, the Company did not adopt the amendments early.
 The Company does not anticipate that the adoption of this amendment will have a material impact on its financial statements.

 In January 2010, the FASB issued Accounting Standards Update 2010-06, Fair Value Measurements and Disclosures (Topic 820), or ASU 2010-06, which provides amendments to Subtopic 820-10 that require new disclosures and that clarify existing disclosures in order to increase transparency in financial reporting with regard to recurring and nonrecurring fair value measurements.
 ASU 2010-06 requires new disclosures with respect to the amounts of significant transfers in and out of Level 1 and Level 2 fair value measurements and the reasons for those transfers, as well as separate presentation about purchases, sales, issuances, and settlements in the reconciliation for fair value measurements using significant unobservable inputs (Level 3).
 In addition, ASU 2010-06 provides amendments that clarify existing disclosures, requiring a reporting entity to provide fair value measurement disclosures for each class of assets and liabilities as well as disclosures about the valuation techniques and inputs used to measure fair value for both recurring and nonrecurring fair value measurements that fall in either Level 2 or Level 3.
 Finally, ASU 2010-06 amends guidance on employers' disclosures about postretirement benefit plan assets under ASC 715 to require that disclosures be provided by classes of assets instead of by major categories of assets.
-ASU 2010-06 is effective for the interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances and settlements 10.
-Accordingly, ASU 2010-06 became effective for the Company on January 3, 2010 (except for the Level 3 activity disclosures, which became effective for the Company on January 2, 2011).
-The adoption of ASU 2010-06 did not have a material impact on the Company's financial statements.
+ASU 2010-06 is effective for the interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances, and settlements in the rollforward of activity in Level 3 fair value measurements, which are effective for fiscal years beginning after December 15, 2010.
+Accordingly, ASU 2010-06 became effective for the Company on January 3, 2010 (except for the Level 3 activity disclosures, which became effective for the Company on January 3 financial statements.